 Dex Carvey, Dana Carvey's son, dies at age 32

-Dex Carvey, the son of comedian Dana Cravey, died of an accidental overdose, his family announced in a statement.
+Dex Carvey, the son of comedian Dana Carvey, died of an accidental overdose, his family announced in a statement.
 He was 32.

 "Dex packed a lot into those 32 years," Dana Carvey and his wife, Paula Zwagerman, said in a joint statement.
 "He was extremely talented at so many things — music, art, film making, comedy — and pursued all of them passionately."